rajnikant-yadav/Interview_Preparation/MySql/rdbmsBasic.md

 File System: You might use a file system to store personal photos, with folders for different events.
 Database: In a library, a database would be used to manage books, borrowers, and due dates, allowing easy tracking and retrieval of information.

 In summary, file systems are like basic digital filing cabinets, while databases are more like organized, intelligent systems tailored for handling interconnected and extensive data efficiently.
-We use databases when data becomes more complex and needs advanced organization and management.
+We use databases when data becomes more complex and needs advanced organization and management.<br>

 ## DBMS